 20 yard containers, like most roll-off dumpsters, feature a door at one end that swings open for easy, walk-in loading.

-This makes it particularly convenient for loading bulky or heavy items, like furniture, home appliances, and demolition debris, safely into the dumpster.
+This makes it particularly loading bulky or heavy items, like furniture, home appliances, and demolition debris, safely into the dumpster.